 The Marine Radio in Canada page has information about using VHF for calling, emergencies, channel usage for different geographical locations, etc.

 In August 2012, the Canadian government began enforcing a law requiring foreigners to pay an import tax if they leave their boats in Canada after October 31.
-Americans may not leave their U.S. registered boat in Canada year-round without paying duty and tax (up to 13%).
+Americans may not leave their U.S. registered boat in Canada year-round without paying duty and tax (up to 13% depending on the country of manufacture).
 A E-99 permit may allow American boats to remain in a Canadian marina during the winter to get work done.
 For more information, call the marina division at 519-257-6457.

 Regulations for fishing are different in each of the ten provinces and two territories.
 The Ontario Fishing Page explains fishing in Ontario waters.
 You must be in possession of a fishing licence.
 See the Government of Canada listing of provincial and territorial governments for other locations.